The hotel industry is on a roll—even in the aftermath of the COVID-19 pandemic.

 What’s more, 85% of TripAdvisor users agree that a thoughtful response to customer reviews is necessary and determines their impression of the hotel.

 This is another reason to invest in social media engagement.
-Encouraging your guests to leave positive reviews of your hotel and the service it provides, is key to gaining new guests and boost your profits in the long-term.
+Encouraging your guests to leave positive reviews of your hotel and service is key to gaining new guests and boosting your long-term profits.

 5. Addressing Rising Operational Costs

-One way to address this challenge is to integrate automation technologies wherever possible to take over time-consuming, labourious processes.
+One way to address these cost challenges in the hotel industry is to integrate automation technologies wherever possible to take over time-consuming, laborious processes.

 6. Hiring And Retaining Qualified, Experienced Staff

-Finding the right people has always been among the hotel industry’s toughest challenges.
-It's especially tough for small hotels, such as yours might be.
+Finding the right people has always been among the toughest challenges the hotel industry faces.
+It is especially tough for small hotels, such as yours might be.

 But you can attract and retain top professionals by offering a whole career package instead of just a wage.
 Such packages may include a commitment to career progression, ongoing training, and critical benefits, such as medical insurance, stock options, and travel expenses.

-You can also investing in upskilling your staff.
-Pinpoint where there are knowledge gaps or room for improvement within your workforce and arrange for the necessary training.
+You can also invest in upskilling your staff.
+Pinpoint where there are knowledge gaps or room for improvement within your workforce and arrange the necessary hospitality training.

 ERP Software Helps Your Hotel Tackle Key Industry Challenges

-Savvy hotel managers know that effective use of ERP software can help overcome some of the aforementioned key challenges, and eliminate roadblocks to performance.
+Savvy hotel managers know that effective ERP software can help overcome some of the aforementioned key challenges and eliminate roadblocks to performance.

-Some ways the right ERP software can benefit your hotel business includes:
+Some ways the right ERP software can benefit your hotel business include:

 Seamless Integration With Hotel-specific Software

-An ERP software is designed to integrate various software solutions in use by different departments in your hotel, and unify data in a centralised database at the back-end to give you a holistic view of your hotel's business operations in real-time.
+ERP software is designed to integrate various software solutions used by different hotel departments and unify data in a centralised database at the back end.
+This gives you a holistic view of your hotel's business operations in real time.

-This means your front-desk staff can access the necessary data in real-life from the systems they're using, enabling them to provide personalised customer service for your guests.
+This means your front-desk staff can access the necessary data in real life from the systems they're using, enabling them to resolve challenges quickly and provide personalised customer service for your guests.

 Enables Business Intelligence For Marketing Efforts

-To effectively market your hotel's services to potential guests, you need to factor in data generated through multiple channels; this includes your website, digital marketing campaigns, and social media platforms amongst others.
+To effectively market your hotel's services to potential guests and stand out in the hospitality industry, you must factor in data generated through multiple channels.
+This includes your website, digital marketing campaigns, and social media platforms, amongst others.

-This involves gathering said data in a database accessible to your marketers, and conducting data analytics with a business intelligence (BI) tool to generate actionable insights for your marketing team.
+This thus involves gathering said data in a database accessible to your marketers and conducting data analytics with a business intelligence (BI) tool to generate actionable insights for your marketing team.

 An ERP software like Microsoft Dynamics 365 Business Central can provide this centralised database of relevant data for marketing purposes.
-It also works well with Microsoft Power BI, one of the most powerful BI tools in the market today.
+It also works well with Microsoft Power BI, one of the most powerful BI tools today.

-With this, your marketing team will be able to target their efforts towards your customer base, and are better able to manage the online reputation of your hotel through social media engagement.
+With this, your marketing team will be able to target their efforts towards your customer base.
+They will also be better able to manage your hotel’s online reputation-related issues through social media engagement.

 Improves Your Inventory Management

-ERP software can help you cut operational costs with its inventory management capabilities.
+ERP software can help players in the hospitality industry cut operational costs with its inventory management capabilities.
 It creates a central database to show buying, selling, and consumption trends.

-You can also track internal and third-party users, vendors, suppliers, order management, and complete audit reports through the ERP software.
+You can also track internal and third-party users, vendors, suppliers and order management to address challenges promptly and complete audit reports through the ERP software.

 Minimises Your IT Overheads

-It achieves this by unifying your financials - even across multiple establishments - and generating actionable reports with in-built data analytics, enabling you to identify and address potential issues without needing a large IT team to handle such a large volume of data.
+It achieves this by unifying your financials - even across multiple establishments - and generating actionable reports with in-built data analytics.
+This enables you to identify and address potential challenges without needing a large IT team to handle such a large volume of data.

 ERP Software Enables Hotels To Address Key Challenges In The Hospitality Industry

-An ERP software can help you overcome many of the key challenges your hotel will face in the hospitality industry.
+ERP software can help you overcome many key problems your hotel will face in the hospitality industry.

-These include unifying separate systems across your hotel’s departments to ease management, minimising your operational costs by optimising inventory management, and unifying data across every part of your hotel to enable the provision of personalised customer service.
+These include unifying separate systems across your hotel’s departments to ease management, minimising operational costs by optimising inventory management, and unifying data across every part of your hotel to enable personalised customer service.

 But that’s not all they can offer for your hotel.
-The right ERP software can also provide other benefits such as reduction in IT overhead, optimising your reservations management, and informing your marketing activities etc.
+The right ERP software can also provide other benefits, such as reducing IT overhead, optimising your reservations management, informing your marketing activities etc.

 That said, every ERP software is different.
-Depending on the features and functionalities each solution provides, they can be more or less suitable for the unique business needs and challenges of small hotels like yours.
+Depending on each solution’s features and functionalities, they can be more or less suitable for the unique business needs and challenges of small hotels like yours.

-For our part, we recommend that you switch to a true cloud ERP software, such as Oracle NetSuite, to help you navigate the business challenges that your hotel faces.
+For our part, we recommend that you switch to true cloud ERP software, such as Oracle NetSuite, to help you navigate the business challenges your hotel faces.

-To find out why, click on the image below to learn more about how cloud-based technologies and solutions like NetSuite are the ideal choice for you.
+To find out why, click on the image below to learn more about how cloud-based technologies and solutions like NetSuite are ideal for you.

-Checkout our hospitality & travel ERP solutions are suitable for your business.
+Check out AFON IT’s hospitality & travel ERP solutions that suit your business.
 Speak to a sales consultant for a quick phone assessment today.